 Integrated Pest Management Program at UGA Integrated pest management is a science-based decision making process that employs biological, mechanical, cultural and chemical control methods is such a way as to minimize economic, environmental and public health risks associated with pests and pest management practices.

-Urban Pest Management Program at UGA The Griffin Campus Urban Pest Management Program's primary focus is the extension of academic expertise and research-based information regarding pest management practices and options.
+Structural Pest Management Program at UGA The program's primary focus is the extension of academic expertise and research-based information regarding pest management practices and options.

 Landscape Pest Management Includes brief descriptions and identifying images for a variety of insect pests.
 Also includes brief summaries of recent research.